-He shrugged off real estate mogul and TV star Donald Trump's endorsement of former Massachusetts Gov. Mitt Romney, saying he doesn't think it will help Romney at all.
+Paul shrugged off Donald Trump's endorsement of former Massachusetts Gov. Mitt Romney, saying he doesn't think it will help Romney at all.

-"I don't know why anybody talks about him," Paul said of Trump.
+"I don't know why anybody talks about him (Trump)," Paul said.
 "I don't think he has that much credibility.
-I don't understand why we pay attention to him."
+I don't understand why we pay attention to him.'

 Four years ago, Paul finished second to Romney in Nevada's GOP caucuses.